bigpipe/bigpipe/SPEC/Pagelet.md

 });
 ```

-#### css
+#### CSS

 The pagelet can be styled through CSS, the CSS that's defined for the pagelet
 should only contain the bare minimal that is needed to only render this pagelet.
 In the early stage of this project we should only narrow our focus to plain ol
-css.
+CSS.
 Once we've reached a 1.0 release we should also be able to process less,
 sass and stylus.
 This should be a reference to a file so we can potentially
 bundle it in to a core file.